- Location: California

 - A bus (but not a trailer bus), with endorsement.

-- A single vehicle with a GVRW of more than 26,000 pounds.
+- A single vehicle with a gross vehicle weight rating (GVRW) above 26,000 lbs.

-- A three-axle vehicle weighing more than 6,000 pounds.
+- A vehicle with 3 axles that weighs more than 6,000 lbs.

 - A farm labor vehicle, with endorsement.